Australia is home to a variety of unique and interesting wildlife and many of these species can be found in Northern or Southern Australia.

 regions, we have opportunities to view these ancient predators in their natural habitat.

-Aside from crocodiles and a variety of birdlife, during our touring in the Top End or Kimberley, we may also be lucky enough to see dingos, water buffalo, brumbies, goanna, kangaroos, wallabies and walleroo.
+Aside from crocodiles and a variety of bird life, during our touring in the Top End or Kimberley, we may also be lucky enough to see dingos, water buffalo, wild horses, goanna, kangaroos, wallabies and wallaroo.

-Kangaroo Island is Australia's 3rd largest island and is surrounded by over 500kms of stunning coastline.
+One of our favourite places for wildlife viewing is Kangaroo Island, which is Australia's 3rd largest island and surround ed by over 500kms of stunning coastline.
 A third of the Island is declared Conservation or National Park and it hasn't suffered an impact from the introduction of species such as foxes and rabbits as it's isolated from the mainland.
 So the bush and wildlife have flourished, giving a home to an array of wildlife including Kangaroos (of course !), koalas, wallabies, Australian sea lions, New Zealand fur seals, dolphins, the elusive platypus, echidna ....the list goes on.

 We can include wildlife experiences in all of our touring itineraries, such as a wetlands cruise in Kakadu, a Jumping Crocodile cruise in the Top End, swim with dolphins off the coast of Kangaroo Island, hand feed wallabies in South Australia or walk along a Kangaroo Island beach where Australian sea-lions bask in the sunshine !

-5 Day Mary River and Kakadu Wildlife and Bird Watching Tour- Standard accommodation
+5 Day Mary River and Kakadu Wildlife and Bird Watching Tour

 |